emberjs/data/guides/misc/links-mode.md

 } satisfies ResourceSchema;
 ```

-The behavior of a relationship for a SchemaRecord in LegacyMode is always identical to that of a the same
+The behavior of a relationship for a ReactiveResource in LegacyMode is always identical to that of a the same
 relationship defined on a Model.

 <br>

-### For a SchemaRecord in PolarisMode
+### For a ReactiveResource in PolarisMode

 ```ts
 import type { ResourceSchema } from '@warp-drive/core-types/schema/fields';